 And if these cops were not standing right in front of me, I swear I would stab him immediately and repeatedly.
 And I would not feel one tiny bit of remorse.

 I’d just fling the bloody knife to the floor with a flourish – like a rock star drops his mic – then shout “Peace out” – and drive to the store for more cookies.

 Laugh at all my new posts by subscribing HERE!

 I LOVE SUBSCRIBERS!

 (Have you ever scared yourself absolutely silly?
-Any funny or embarrassing cop stories to share?
-And can YOU catalog all the annoying things about your significant other right after you have an argument?
-Do share in the Comments section!)
+Any funny cop stories to share?
+Can YOU catalog all the annoying things about your significant other right after an argument?)